 LUTE (Local Unpruned Tuple Expansion)

-I have implemented all these algorithms as part of OSPREY, the Donald lab's open-source protein design software package.
+I have implemented all these algorithms as part of the OSPREY open-source protein design software package.